Pritzker School of Law: Appellate Advocacy Center

-Supreme Court Clinic

 In the Supreme Court Clinic, students work with attorneys at Sidley Austin to draft certiorari, merits, and amicus briefs before the Supreme Court.
 Sidley attorneys Carter Phillips and Jeffrey Green co-direct the Supreme Court Clinic.

 The Clinic works on a variety of legal matters.
 During any given year, the Clinic will file briefs in cases concerning international law, tribal law, sentencing, criminal procedure, habeas, and the First Amendment.
 The Clinic frequently collaborates with state and federal public defenders.
 The Clinic also works with nonprofit organizations, including the National Association of Criminal Defense Lawyers.
 In fall 2021, the Clinic partnered with Northwestern's Center for International Human Rights, Amnesty International, Global Justice Center, and Human Rights Watch to file an amicus brief in Dobbs v.
 Jackson Women's Health Organization, asserting that Mississippi's abortion ban was inconsistent with international law.

 Children and Family Justice Center

 The Children and Family Justice Center represents young people on matters of delinquency and crime, family violence, school discipline, health and disability, and immigration and asylum.
 Attorneys, a social worker, and affiliated professionals help second- and third-year law students meet with clients, research legal issues, learn pretrial investigation, interviewing, and counseling skills, and litigate cases.